mzazon/awesome-cloud-projects/aws/delivering-reports-with-app-runner/delivering-reports-with-app-runner.md

 7. **Create IAM Role for EventBridge Scheduler**:

-   EventBridge Scheduler requires specific permissions to invoke your App Runner service via HTTP requests.
+   EventBridge Scheduler requires specific permissions to invoke HTTP endpoints.
 This role enables the scheduler to authenticate and make HTTP POST requests to your application's report generation endpoint, ensuring secure and reliable automated execution.
+Note that for HTTP targets, minimal permissions are required since the scheduler invokes external HTTP endpoints.

    ```bash
    # Create trust policy for EventBridge Scheduler